 Toowoomba including all suburbs, the Darling Downs, part of the Maranoa (excluding Roma), and the townships of Warwick, Stanthorpe, Dalby, Chinchilla, Goondiwindi, Oakey, and Pittsworth.

-Telephone information, referral, advocacy and support services to women, children, and young people.
+Telephone information, referral, advocacy and support services to women, children/young people and individuals.

-Group work for women, children, and young people.
+Group work for women, children/young people and individuals.

 Limited emergency relief: DVAC can provide some limited emergency relief packages on a case-by-case basis and do have a separate waiting room for clients to wait for refuge or fleeing violence.
 This is made possible with the generous support of charitable donations.

 Domestic violence specialists and volunteers provide support and advocacy to the aggrieved and the respondent (Toowoomba and Darling Downs Regional courts only) when attending court for domestic and family violence matters.